Aditya3815/Groww_Assignment/README.md

 # Groww Assignment

 In this project I followed Clean Architechture and fetch the data from API. you can see stock rates and price charts.
+You can directly download the app in Release section.
 Here is the demo.

 ## Demo